mrkieumy/YOLOv3_PyTorch/README.md

 * configurationfile = cfg/yolov3_kaist.cfg
 * datafile = data/kaist.data
 * listname = data/kaist_person.names
-For all of following commands,if command with [...] will be an option, you can use your parameter or leave there to use default paramaters above.
+For all of following commands, if command with [...] will be an option, you can use your parameter or leave there to use default paramaters above.